top of page

 Tea and coffee is also served on the 1st and 2nd Sunday each month, the newsletter contains these dates.

-"Trio" stands for "The Responsibility Is Ours", referring to the need to support our Church - at present we are running at a loss and our reserves are being depleted so some work is having to be put on hold.
-We are all encouraged to consider our giving and, if at all possible, to increase the amount we give.
+"Trio" stands for "The Responsibility Is Ours", referring to the need to support our Church - at present we are running at a loss and our reserves are being depleted so work is having to be put on hold.
+Please to consider if it is possible to increase the amount you can give.
 Our Treasurer will be happy to give you the details if you haven't already received them.

 St James’ Woolton is now on the Inclusive Church directory, this is an educational charity working with different denominations to explore ways to be more inclusive, and to celebrate the ways they already are.
 The directory enables people to search for a church within 25 miles of where they live (here is St James’ entry).
 Thank you for all you are already doing to make St James’ a welcoming, inclusive and loving community!